-The National Policing Institute, formerly known as the National Police Foundation, was established in 1970 as a non-partisan, non-profit, research and policy organization dedicated to advancing policing through innovation and scientific research.
+The National Policing Institute was established in 1970 as a non-partisan and independent nonprofit organization dedicated to pursuing excellence in policing through science and innovation.

 At the National Policing Institute, we envision police and communities working together to implement best practices that are informed or supported by research, resulting in safe, healthy, economically thriving, and mutually trusting communities.

-At the National Policing Institute (the Institute), formerly known as the National Police Foundation, we are dedicated to advancing the impact and delivery of police services through change and reform.
-The Institute provides services in three main areas: research and evaluation, training and technical assistance, and organizational assessments and after-action reviews (AARs).
+At the National Policing Institute (NPI), formerly known as the National Police Foundation, we are dedicated to advancing the impact and delivery of police services through change and reform.
+NPI provides services in three main areas: research and evaluation, training and technical assistance, and organizational assessments and after-action reviews (AARs).

 Years In Service